 Focus on Visual Appeal

-- Use clean, professional, and eye-catching visuals that reflect your brand and product
+- Use clean, professional, and eye-catching visuals that reflect your brand and offering.

 - Stock photos, screenshots, or illustrations are welcome, provided they are high-quality and free of excessive text overlays.

-- Visuals should enhance understanding of your product, not overwhelm the viewer.
+- Visuals should enhance understanding of your software or service, not overwhelm the viewer.

 Technical Requirements